onlinecity/gatewayapi-docs/docs/rest.rst

       }

-   If we can't reach your server, or you reply with a http status code >= 300, then we will re-attempt delivery of the DSN after a 60 second delay, with truncated exponential backoff, doubling every attempt up to 2400 seconds (40 minutes).
+   If we can't reach your server, or you reply with a http status code >= 300, then we will re-attempt delivery of the DSN after a 60 second delay, then 120 seconds, 360 seconds, 24 minutes, 2 hours and lastly after 12 hours.
-   We expect you to reply with a 2XX status code within 60 seconds, or we consider it a failed attempt.
+   We expect you to reply with a 2XX status code within 15 seconds, or we consider it a failed attempt.

    The `charge_status` is only present for overcharged smses.